The Analytic Classification of Plane Curves: Puiseux block form

 \section{Puiseux block form}

-In this section, we present a convenient parametrization for the components of the multigerm $\varphi=[\varphi_1,\ldots ,\varphi_r]\in\P$ preserving the block form, as in Definition \ref{blockform}.
+In this section, we present a convenient parameterization for the components of the multigerm $\varphi=[\varphi_1,\ldots ,\varphi_r]\in\mathcal{P}$ preserving the block form, as in Definition \ref{blockform}.
 In addition, we exhibit some elimination criteria for terms of $\varphi$.

 For simplicity, we denote $E_{ji}$ for $j=1,2$, $i\in I$, an element of the canonical basis of the complex matrices of order $2\times r$ and $\mathcal{G}$ denotes one of the groups $\mathcal{A}_1$ or $\tilde{\mathcal{A}}_1$.